Home | Human Flourishing | Personal Development | Uncertainty

 Books, seminars and webs searches expand knowledge, illuminating the complexities; but we need more.
 We must escape the confines of written word and fuzziness of attractive intuitions.

 Where then can greater knowledge be found?
 Our biological construction is designed to learn from the environment, gathering fortunes from the surrounding world; success requires expanding our learning beyond the limits of language.

 Young children’s emotional lives are broadened through novel and stimulating environments.
 The stimulations impact the developing infant brain, the soul adjusts to the surrounding world; separate but intricately linked.
 The adult brain settles relying on established patterns but still malleable, adjusting to new exposures, creating new connections, and opening new frontiers.
 Like the child, we grow when open to stimulating environments.

-We immerse in the grandness of experience when we walk along the beach, gaze into the skies, or observe a butterfly.
+We immerse in the grandness of experience, jumping into a momentary state of awe, when we walk along the beach, gaze into the skies, or observe a butterfly.
 The vastness and beauty of life teaches without a single word.
 Momentarily, we connect to something much larger than ourselves, problems fade, and unseen knowledge settles on our soul.
 Quietly, we gain wisdom.
 In these precious moments, we escape anxiety, the shame and sadness of social interactions, and simply bask in the wonder of being alive.